grithein/grithein/misc.md

 ---
 # Neurobiology of Social Behavior Group

+## Current research focus.

-## Current research focus: Understanding the motives that drive social behaviors
+## Understanding the motives that drive social behaviors.

 Motives are the driving forces behind human behaviors.
 If we understand a person’s motives, we understand why this person behaves in a certain way, and how this person will behave in the future.
 Thus, revealing motives, and the factors that shape them is essential for developing efficient and long-lasting societal and political interventions.